FINANCIAL AID RATE89%

 - Elementary and Secondary School Teacher Education Program

-Weber State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-AA classification.
+Weber State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FCS classification.
 The most popular sports played are listed below:

 - Basketball (Big Sky Conference)